laminlabs/lamin-docs/docs/setup.md

 `lamindb` maintains a local cache for files and folders stored in the cloud (e.g., AWS S3, Google Cloud Storage, HTTP, Hugging Face, etc.).

-When an {class}`~lamindb.models.Artifact` object representing a file or folder in the cloud is accessed for the first time via {meth}`~lamindb.models.Artifact.cache` or {meth}`~lamindb.models.Artifact.load`, it is downloaded to the cache.
+When an {class}`~lamindb.Artifact` object representing a file or folder in the cloud is accessed for the first time via {meth}`~lamindb.Artifact.cache` or {meth}`~lamindb.Artifact.load`, it is downloaded to the cache.
 Subsequent accesses read from the cached copy, as long as the original file or folder did not change.

 The cache directory can be accessed via {class}`lamindb.settings`: